-- It is the responsibility of [district/school] officials to protect students and staff from the effects of hazardous events.
-This involves having the primary role in identifying and mitigating hazards, preparing for and responding to, and managing the recovery from emergency situations that affect [district/school]. - It is the responsibility of the [district/school] to provide in-service emergency response education for all school and office personnel. - It is the responsibility of the [school principal] to conduct drills and exercises to prepare school personnel as well as students for an emergency situation. - To achieve the necessary objectives, an emergency program has been organized that is both integrated (employs the resources of the district, school, local emergency responders, organized volunteer groups, and businesses) and comprehensive (addresses mitigation/prevention, preparedness, response, and recovery).
+- It is the responsibility of school officials to protect students and staff from the effects of hazardous events.
+This involves having the primary role in identifying and mitigating hazards, preparing for and responding to, and managing the recovery from emergency situations that affect school. - It is the responsibility of the school to provide in-service emergency response education for all school and office personnel. - It is the responsibility of the school principal to conduct drills and exercises to prepare school personnel as well as students for an emergency. - To achieve the necessary objectives, an emergency program has been organized that is both integrated (employs the resources of the district, school, local emergency responders, organized volunteer groups, and businesses) and comprehensive (addresses mitigation/prevention, preparedness, response, and recovery).
 This plan is one element of the preparedness activities. - This plan is based on a multi-hazard approach to emergency planning.
-It addresses general functions that may need to be performed during any emergency situation and is not a collection of plans for specific types of incidents.
-For example, the warning annex addresses techniques that can be used to warn staff, students, and parents during any emergency situation, whatever the cause. - The Incident Command System (ICS) will be used to manage all emergencies that occur within the district.
-We encourage the use of ICS to perform non-emergency tasks to promote familiarity with the system.
-All district and site personnel will be trained in ICS. - As required by law, our schools will conduct at least one disaster response or emergency preparedness plan drill annually. - Personnel tasked in this plan are expected to develop and keep current standard operating procedures (SOP) that describe how emergency tasks will be performed.
-The [district/school] is charged with ensuring the training and equipment necessary for an appropriate response are in place. - This plan is based upon the concept that the emergency functions that must be performed by the [district/school] generally parallel some of their normal day-to-day functions.
+It addresses general functions that may need to be performed during any emergency and is not a collection of plans for specific types of incidents.
+For example, the emergency response protocol addresses techniques that can be used to warn staff, students, and parents during any emergency, whatever the cause. - The Incident Command System (ICS) will be used to manage all emergencies that occur within the district. - As required by law, our schools will conduct at least one disaster response or emergency preparedness plan drill annually. - All personnel tasked in this plan are expected to follow current procedures in this plan and the Vital Information Packet.
+The school administration is charged with ensuring the training and equipment necessary for an appropriate response are in place. - This plan is based upon the concept that the emergency functions that must be performed by the school generally parallel some of their normal day-to-day functions.
 To the extent possible, the same personnel and material resources used for day-to-day activities will be employed during emergency situations.
 Personnel and equipment resources are limited; some routine functions that do not contribute directly to the emergency may be suspended for the duration of an emergency.
 The personnel, equipment, and supplies that would normally be required for those functions will be redirected to accomplish emergency tasks. - Local government is responsible for organizing, training, and equipping local emergency responders and emergency management personnel, providing appropriate emergency facilities, providing suitable warning and communications systems, and for contracting for emergency services.
 The state and federal governments offer programs that provide some assistance with portions of these responsibilities.